Kirby 64: The Crystal Shards: Gameplay

 Kirby 64 introduces Power Combos, the option to combine Kirby's copy abilities.
 Power Combos can be created by inhaling two enemies at once, by throwing one ability at another, or by spitting an enemy at another.
 The latter two methods create a colored star that can be collected to obtain the Power Combo.
 There are 28 possible combinations, which are stronger than normal copy abilities or have added effects.
 For instance, by combining the "Burn" and "Needle" abilities, Kirby can shoot fire arrows.
 Players can also mix two of the same abilities, which will increase their power.

 The game takes place across six worlds, which are split into several levels.
 After the player selects a level, they must navigate it while avoiding enemies and obstacles.
 If Kirby or King Dedede touches an enemy or hazard, he loses health.
 Health can be replenished by eating food scattered across levels.
-If all health is lost or the character falls off the bottom of the screen or gets crushed by a moving object, the player loses a life.
+If the character loses all their health, falls off the bottom of the screen, or gets crushed, the player loses a life.
 Losing all lives results in a game over.
 Players can earn lives by collecting stars or 1-ups.
 Shards of the crystal are scattered about levels, and while Power Combos are optional, they are required to collect several of the shards.
 At the end of each level, players play a bonus game to collect food, stars, or cards with information about enemies.
 Certain levels feature bosses that the player must defeat to proceed.
 Players must collect all of the crystal shards to reach the game's final boss and true ending.

 Outside the single-player platforming, a multiplayer game mode can be accessed from the main menu.
 Here, up to four players can compete in three minigames: 100-Yard Hop, a race to the finish line; Bumper Crop Bump, a competition to collect food; and Checkerboard Chase, a last man standing game.
 Players can adjust the difficulty level and control Kirby, King Dedede, Adeleine, or Waddle Dee.